CogGrinder/Fortran-Stencil-Microbenchmarks/README.md

     - [ ] use ``library_base.a`` for compilation before making ``library.a``
     - [X] compilation and execution
     - [ ] find out why the ``perf_regions`` is not working

+To do on 07/05 :
+- [ ] investigate GPU computation

 ### Objectives from discussion on the 06/04
 - [X] Comme convenu il serait interessant de modifier le code de stencil